is one of the oldest and most famous Turn-Based Strategy

 - Spock's talent for chess comes in handy in Court Martial, where it allows him to deduce that the computer has been tampered with.

 - In an early episode of The Wire, two of the Mooks play checkers with a chess set.
 Their boss comes over and tries to teach them chess in terms of the drug trade and the characters, with plenty of subtext.
 He likens himself and his fellow hoppers to pawns, who can make to to the edge of the board to become more powerful Queens, but will never get to be King.
 He admits with some regret that pawns are chumps and get killed fast, but his youthful audience has faith that "smart-ass" pawns can get ahead.
 By the end of the show, everyone in the conversation has been killed in conflicts between greater forces then themselves.
 They really were pawns.

 - An episode of The Daily Show after Barack Obama's inauguration featured this exchange between Jon Stewart and his interviewee, openly gay bishop Gene Robinson.

 Stewart: Washington was so crowded today.
 There were so many people.
 You, as a bishop, were sort of doubly handicapped in that situation because you are only allowed to move diagonally.
 How is that, negotiating the crowds?

 Robinson: Jon, you have to understand there's a queen on the board as well.

 - Plenty in the Leverage episode the "The 6th Juror Job", where Nate is inspired by a chess set on their target's table to describe the entire con in terms of chess metaphors.
-The show itself could arguably be a metaphor for chess.
+The show itself could arguably be a metaphor for chess with the characters representing the pieces, sometimes directly mentioned in dialog.
 (More on show entry.)